core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Admit encryption-only algorithms in group mode.

-* Encrypted counter signature through a keystream.
+* Encrypted countersignature through a keystream.

 * Added public key of the Group Manager as key material and protected data.